hermidalc/dragonfish/README.md

-We believe that utilizing using modern computational genomics methods, that now make it feasible to efficiently index tens of thousands of full reference sequences, rapidly align reads against an index of full references, and perform accurate quantification of reads from these alignments, that this profiler will offer significant advantages to existing functional meta-omic profiling tools that are available.
+We believe that utilizing using modern computational genomics methods, that now make it feasible to efficiently index tens of thousands of full reference sequences, rapidly align reads against an index of full references, and accurately quantify reads from these alignments, that this profiler will offer significant advantages to existing functional meta-omic profiling tools that are available.

 An exclusively taxonomic profiler leveraging the above COMBINE-lab tools exists called [AGAMEMNON](https://github.com/ivlachos/agamemnon), but